🔍 공개 퀴즈 검색

 What should dialogue formatting accomplish?

-1. Create visual interest
+1. Create visual interest on page

 2. Make the page look full